-PPH is defined as primary or secondary: primary PPH occurs within 24 hours after delivery (also called early PPH) and secondary PPH occurs 24 hours to 12 weeks after delivery (also called late or delayed PPH).
+PPH is defined as primary or secondary: primary PPH occurs in the first 24 hours after delivery (also called early PPH) and secondary PPH occurs 24 hours to 12 weeks after delivery (also called late or delayed PPH).

 Other definitions for PPH that have been proposed have been problematic.
 The most common definition is estimated blood loss ≥500 mL after vaginal birth or ≥1000 mL after cesarean delivery.
 The inadequacy of this definition was illustrated in studies that assessed blood loss using various objective methods: the mean blood loss reported after vaginal and cesarean deliveries was approximately 400 to 600 mL and 1000 mL, respectively, and clinicians were likely to underestimate the volume of blood lost [6-8].